 |Penn's Treaty With the Indians By Benjamin West|

 So, although Tammany was originally a Philadelphia creation perfected by New York, it continued to have connections to Aaron Burr in early days, and Philadelphia machine politics later on.
-But of course for seventy five years, around here it was Republican.
+But of course for seventy-five years, around here it seemed Republican.

 Originally published: Tuesday, November 01, 2011; most-recently modified: Saturday, July 20, 2019